Useful

 First, buy your entry tickets to Machu Picchu Inca ruins at www.machupicchu.gob.pe...

 These can be bought in advance online at www.machupicchu.gob.pe or in Cusco at the National Culture Institute (INC) at Avenida La Cultura 238, Condominio Huascar (in front of the Universitario Stadium).
 Since July 2011, visitor numbers have been limited to 2,500 per day, about the expected number on a normal day in a busy month such as June, but less than the numbers previously visiting in the busiest peak months of July and August, so book ahead at www.machupicchu.gob.pe.
-If you book in advance at www.machupicchu.gob.pe (recommended), just remember you'll still have to exchange the printout for an actual ticket at the office at either Cusco or Aguas Calientes.
+Entry tickets are now timed 06:30-12:00 or 12:00-17:30, so be sure of your entry period before booking your trains.
+If you book in advance at www.machupicchu.gob.pe (recommended) you can now print your own ticket.
 For lunch at Machu Picchu, you can eat lunch at The Sanctuary, at around US$33 it's expensive but saves you an hour travelling to Aguas Calientes and back for lunch in the town.

-Then buy your train tickets online at www.perurail.com...
+Then buy train tickets from Cusco to Machu Picchu at www.bookaway.com...

 Where is the station at Machu Picchu?
 How do you get to the Inca ruins?